chaosarium/Influx/LLM.md

 ## Testing

-- Prefer snapshot tests in Python and Rust
+- Prefer snapshot tests in Python and Rust, and prefer tests that show a sequence of operations followed by a snapshot on the state after each notable operation.
 - Test should clearly show what the expected output is.
 The snapshot should focus on important parts of the output.
 - No testing in Elm